codewinds/strange-2016/README.md

 **Note: Please install this repo prior to the workshop** so we can ensure that things install and build properly.
 As we approach the workshop, you'll be able to do a `git pull origin` to efficiently get the updated workshop code wihout having to redownload these dependencies.
 If you have any problems, see the end of this readme for contacting me.

+[Follow me on twitter: @jeffbski](https://twitter.com/jeffbski) to get notified about updates for the workshop

 ## Install

  1. Install Node.js (with npm)